David T. C. Davies: Sex and gender

+"Politicised" charities

+Davies has been a critic of a number of national charities, such as Save the Children, the RSPCA and the NSPCC, which he regards as behaving in a politically motivated way, and was quoted in 2014 as saying that "this is part of a pattern of charities which focus more on lobbying the government on issues than on their causes."

 Severn crossing

 In August 2012, Davies said that he had been persuaded that continuing with a private operator was not in the interests of bridge users, and called on his own government to take state control of the two Severn crossings so motorists and businesses can have VAT-free tolls on a permanent basis.
 Davies said: "In normal circumstances I would be happy for a private company to run the bridges, but it's important to be pragmatic.
 It's clear that if the bridges are run by a state body, motorists and businesses would not have to pay VAT at 20% to drive across.
 The crossings are vital for the Welsh economy, and it's important to get them down as much as possible."

-Special constable

-Davies was sworn in as a Special Constable with the British Transport Police in March 2007.
-On his third patrol he searched a man 'acting suspiciously' and found a handgun.

-In August 2011, Davies wrote about his experiences on riot duty and lamented that police were ordered not to go out alone in uniform for safety reasons.
-Davies had to return from a short holiday for the recall of Parliament to discuss the riots across England and also served on patrols in London that week in his role as a special constable.
-He called for the police to be encouraged to take tougher action during the riots.

-He resigned in 2015, after serving nine years as a special constable, because of rules about police officers taking part in politics.